Kaduna: Troops ambush bandits, kill 10, destroy camps – The Sun Nigeria

 Report said the troops set up ambush positions at bandits’ crossing points in the areas, and fell to the superior weaponry of the troops.

-A statement on Friday by the State Commissioner for internal security and home affairs, Samuel Aruwan said, “Troops of Operation Forest Sanity neutralized eight bandits and seized six motorcycles during ambush patrols in the Chikun/Birnin Gwari general areas.
+A statement by the State Commissioner for Internal Security and Home Affairs, Samuel Aruwan said: “Troops of Operation Forest Sanity neutralized eight bandits and seized six motorcycles during ambush patrols in the Chikun/Birnin Gwari general areas.

 “In a similar operation, troops neutralized two bandits during clearance patrols along the Sabon Birni-Maidaro-Dogon Dawa-Galadimawa-Kidandan-Fatika axes.
 The troops recovered one AK-47 rifle, two magazines loaded with 52 rounds, six motorcycles and three mobile phones.